Skip to content

 A group of young adults is seated on a large striped blanket on a grassy lawn, participating in an informal outdoor meeting.
 A woman in the center is holding a booklet and speaking to the group.
 Several informational posters are displayed on easels in the background, in front of a red brick building.

-A Youth Advocacy Workshop was held at Alpine Recreation Center in Chinatown with the Southeast Asian Community Alliance.
+A youth advocacy workshop was held at Alpine Recreation Center in Chinatown with the Southeast Asian Community Alliance.

 OLIN, 2025.